 Snow College does not discriminate on the basis of the aforementioned in employment or its educational programs and activities.

 In addition, Title IX of the Education Amendments specifically prohibits sex discrimination in federally supported programs.
-In order to comply with Title IX, Snow College affirms its commitment to this policy by prohibiting any form of sexual misconduct, which includes sexual harassment, sexual violence such as rape, sexual assault, sexual exploitation, coercion, dating violence, domestic violence, and stalking.
-Local, state, and federal laws will be enforced on Snow’s campuses.
+In order to comply with Title IX, Snow College affirms its commitment to this policy by prohibiting any form of sexual harassment, which includes but is not limited to acts or attempts of dating and relationship violence; domestic violence; discrimination or hostile environment based on sex, pregnancy, pregnancy-related conditions, sexual orientation, gender identity, or gender expression (including intimidation and hazing/bullying); sexual harassment; sexual assault (including non-consensual sexual contact or non-consensual sexual intercourse); sexual exploitation (including engaging in sexual trafficking); and stalking.

 The aforementioned Federal laws prohibit covered entities from retaliating against a person who files a charge of discrimination, participates in a discrimination proceeding, or otherwise opposes an unlawful employment practice.